 Cheapest local fixed energy tariffs for UK homes 2026

 Compare whole-of-market fixed energy deals available in your local area for 2026.
-Tell us a few details and we’ll match you with the cheapest fixed tariffs for your home—fast, clear, and UK-focused.
+With the Ofgem price cap rose to £1,862/yr from 1 July, the best fixes now undercut the cap by hundreds of pounds—but the cheapest deal depends on your region.
+Tell us a few details and we’ll match you with the lowest fixed tariffs for your home.

 - Whole-of-market comparison across major and smaller UK suppliers

-- See local availability by postcode (regional pricing can vary)
+- See local availability by postcode (regional unit rates & standing charges vary)

 - No jargon—just the key unit rates, standing charges and exit fees